OTooleMichael/orca/readme.md

 - this project is a collaboration of multiple engineers and analysts from the data and analytics industry, but aims to be applicable to any field with complex task-based orchestration requirements

-- in the absence of any present sufficient tooling to ideally support the data pipelining efforts of medium to large-scale companies we provide a solution that aims towards building self-reliable source-data provisioning capabilities of data-originating teams within a company, and as such, we provide a foundational framework that, at its core, was built to support the acutal implementation of a 👋👋 data-mesh 👋👋
+- in the absence of any present sufficient tooling to ideally support the data pipelining efforts of medium to large-scale companies, we provide a solution that aims towards building self-reliable source-data provisioning capabilities to data-originating teams, and as such, we provide a foundational framework that, at its core, was built to support the acutal implementation of a 👋👋 data-mesh 👋👋